A topological degree theory for rotating solutions of planar systems: A characterization of the degree

 We now compute $\deg(\tilde f,\inter A_0,0)$.
-We claim that, for every $\epsilon>0$, there exists $\hat f\in\CC^1(A_0,\R^2)$ such that \begin{itemize} \item $0$ is a regular value for $\hat f$; in particular $\hat f^{-1}(0)$ is composed of isolated points; \item $\abs{\hat f -\tilde{f}}<\epsilon$ uniformly on $A_0$. \end{itemize} This follows from the approximability of continuous function by differentiable functions, combined with Sard's Lemma, see for instance \cite[Prop.
-1.19]{Fons}.
-We remark that the existence of such an $\hat f$ is the key point of one of the classical constructions of Brouwer's degree for a continuous function, cf.~for instance \cite{Deim,Fons,Nag}.
+We claim that, for every $\epsilon>0$, there exists $\hat f\in\CC^1(A_0,\R^2)$ such that \begin{itemize} \item $0$ is a regular value for $\hat f$; in particular $\hat f^{-1}(0)$ consists of a finite number of isolated points; \item $\abs{\hat f -\tilde{f}}<\epsilon$ uniformly on $A_0$. \end{itemize} This follows from the approximability of continuous function by differentiable functions, combined with Sard's Lemma, see for instance \cite[Prop.~1.19]{Fons}.
+The fact that $\hat f^{-1}(0)$ is finite follows by compactness, cf.~\cite[Exer.~1.2]{Fons} We remark that the existence of such an $\hat f$ is the key point of one of the classical constructions of Brouwer's degree for a continuous function, cf.~for instance \cite{Deim,Fons,Nag}.

-We set $\epsilon<\max \{\lvert\tilde f(x)\rvert, x\in\partial A_0\}$ so that
+We set $\epsilon<\min \{\lvert\tilde f(x)\rvert, x\in\partial A_0\}$ so that

 which implies $\deg(\hat f,\inter A_0,0)=\deg(\tilde f,\inter A_0,0)$.
 Moreover, by \ref{cond:Fext4} we deduce that there exists $\tilde \epsilon>0$ such that $\abs{\tilde{p}(x)}>2\tilde \epsilon$ for every $x\in A_0$.
-We also set $\epsilon<\tilde \epsilon$, so that the homotopy $h\in\CC(A_0\times[0,1],\R^2)$ defined as
+We also set $\epsilon<\tilde \epsilon$, so that the homotopy $h\in\CC([0,1]\times A_0,\R^2)$ defined as